 Teams can employ diverse technologies and innovations to address their target.
-Some examples of this include wearable sensors, environmental sensors, VR/AR technology, voice activated devices and systems, biomanufacturing, designer materials, games and apps.
+Some examples include smart clothing and materials (e.g., floors), communication systems, sensors, VR/AR technology, and voice-activated devices and systems.
 This list is certainly not exhaustive, and creativity is welcome.

-January 22: 4-5 PM: Optional background Colloquium presented by Dr. Daejin Kim and Dr. Mimi Wagner.
+- 4-5 pm: Optional background Colloquium presented by Dr. Daejin Kim, Pioneer Room, Memorial Union.

-A 15 minutes presentation of their innovation.
-Judges will be looking for identification of the problem, innovation, application of convergent research and team science, display future steps (should the project go forward).
+A 15-minute presentation of their innovation.
+Judges will be looking for identification of the problem, innovation, application of interdisciplinary research and team science, display future steps (should the project go forward).
 Teams may find it useful to present a “user-centered story” that highlights the solution in the engineered technology.
 Accompanying your presentation, teams can have up to 3 posters and any other type of physical representation of the proposed innovation.